“I’m so happy. I’m a brand new person.”

 “As fast as I went down, I got right back on my feet again.”

 When Kyle’s housing situation in Charlestown fell through, he found himself spiraling into a drinking binge.
 Without access to money to secure another apartment, he had nowhere to go.
 “Everything just crashed at once,” he says.
 “And I’ve never been in that position before.”
 Kyle spent a cold January night on the Boston Common before moving to a nearby shelter.
 He had applied for two apartments, both which became available shortly after he became homeless.
 The catch was that Kyle didn’t have money for the initial move-in expenses.
-Through the Emergency Solutions Grant Rapid Re-Housing Program, Kyle was able to access rental assistance to cover his security deposit and first few months of rent.
+Through the Rapid Re-Housing program, Kyle was able to access rental assistance to cover his security deposit and first few months of rent.
 With support from the rapid re-housing advocate, he cut back on his drinking and moved into his new studio within a week, where he remains stably housed.

 Rapid re-housing helps homeless individuals move quickly from emergency shelters or the streets into housing.
 Rapid re-housing funds are flexible, offering short- and medium-term rental subsidies, security deposits, utility assistance, or other start-up costs to individuals who need support securing housing.